brknapp/Project_1/README.md

     ## # … with 11 more variables: Ratings.Value <chr>, Metascore <chr>, imdbRating <chr>, imdbVotes <chr>, imdbID <chr>,
     ## #   Type <chr>, DVD <chr>, BoxOffice <chr>, Production <chr>, Website <chr>, Response <chr>

+# Build URL for One IMDb ID

 Lets say you have a valid IMDb ID.
 You can find an IMDb ID by searching for a title on the [IMDb website](www.imdb.com).
 After you find a movie you like, the IMDb ID will be in the URL.
-For example, the URL for the IMDb page for Star Wars: Episode V - The Empire Strikes Back is
+For example, the URL for the IMDb page for Star Wars: Episode V - The Empire Strikes Back (1980) is
 <https://www.imdb.com/title/tt0080684/?ref_=nv_sr_srsg_0>.
 Therefore,
 its IMDb ID is tt0080684.